alefDev-prog/alefDev-prog/README.md

 <p align="left">
   💼I have experience working on both the front-end and back-end <br>
   📚 Currently, I am learning Docker<br>
-  🌟I would like to spend more time working on open-source projects <br>
-  🎯 My goal is to start working professionally as a software developer

   </p>

 ###